 It’s easy to see that the purifier uses only a handful of watts on all but the highest settings!
 It’s one of the most energy-efficient models I’ve tested.

 In case you’re wondering, with the PlasmaWave feature turned on there’s only a small increase in power use (0.3W).
-That’s in contrast to other brands & models like the GermGuardian AC5250PT with UV-C feature which uses an extra 5W with the featured on.
+That’s in contrast to other brands & models like the GermGuardian AC5250PT with UV-C feature which uses an extra 5W with the feature on.

 In fact, it’s an Energy Star rated appliance although you might not be aware.
 For some reason the company doesn’t use labels on the box or in some product listings as their competitors do.